 In 2015, the U.S. Food and Drug Administration approved setmelanotide as an “orphan drug” and “breakthrough therapy”.
 This means the drug works in the treatment of rare disorders and can be fast-tracked for scientists and patients.

 The researchers of the study are continually focusing on the POMC-producing gene defect and other similar mutations.
 They are, however, very cautious about giving false hope to obesity sufferers as they’re aware this has occurred with weight loss drugs in the past.

 The potential for wider obesity trials to begin are still some time away, but the researchers appear optimistic.
 The authors of the report in the New England Journal of Medicine write “We speculate that setmelanotide may also be effective in non-genetic forms of obesity.”

 While the new breakthrough treatment has produced a new ray of hope for many suffering from both genetic and non-genetic forms of obesity, the reality is the drug won’t be making it on the market anytime soon.
 In America, it takes an average of 12 years, three phases of trials, and over $US300 million to develop a new drug.

 For many, the battle to lose weight is endless.
 Fad diets are proven not to work long term and for some, the consistent disappoint and struggle can be utterly exhausting.

-A study conducted by the American Society of Plastic Surgeons found liposuction not only removed the fat forever in obese women but also created a better shape.
+A study conducted by the ASPS found liposuction not only removed the fat forever in obese women but also created a better shape.
 This is even the case if you put weight back on, as the fat is more evenly distributed.

 While Mega Liposuction can remove up to ten litres of fat, it is not a substitute for a healthy diet and regular exercise.
 If you’re considering liposuction as a means to get rid of excess weight, it’s worth cleaning up your diet and starting an exercise program prior.
 This will not only help you in recovery, it will also help you maintain the results long-term.